 Lexington Ave / E 76th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Lexington Ave / E 76th St neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 Lexington Ave / E 76th St is also pretty special linguistically.
-Significantly, 6.6% of its residents five years old and above primarily speak French at home.
-While this may seem like a small percentage, it is higher than 98.3% of the neighborhoods in America.
+Significantly, 1.3% of its residents five years old and above primarily speak Greek at home.
+While this may seem like a small percentage, it is higher than 98.1% of the neighborhoods in America.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

 In the Lexington Ave / E 76th St neighborhood in New York, NY, residents most commonly identify their ethnicity or ancestry as Irish (11.5%).
 There are also a number of people of Russian ancestry (9.0%), and residents who report Italian roots (7.5%), and some of the residents are also of German ancestry (7.2%), along with some English ancestry residents (7.1%), among others.
 In addition, 15.2% of the residents of this neighborhood were born in another country.